Navan Preview

 3 – Chasing Paradise – Johnny Murtagh – She showed promise on her debut last year and then came good on her reappearance, which came in a 10f fillies’ maiden at the Curragh on April 3rd on soft to heavy going.
 She is by Churchill out of a Danehill mare that has produced nine winners, one of which won a Listed race.
 She holds entries for the Epsom and Irish Oaks.

 4 – Emmeleia – Donnacha O’Brien – Two runs at Dundalk for her so far.
 In September, she finished second in a 7f fillies’ maiden and on April 1st she won a 10f150y fillies’ maiden.
+The runner-up that day, Eretria, has since won well in a Leopardstown fillies’ maiden.
 She is clearly progressive although today’s race represents a big step up in class.
 She has an interesting profile, being a half-sister to a Lingfield Derby Trial winner and with her grand-dam having won three Group 3 races at 7f or 7.5f.
 She is by Camelot and holds Epsom and Irish Oaks entries.

 7 – Thundering On – Joseph O’Brien – She remains a maiden after three starts but was beaten just a short head in a mile maiden for fillies at Leopardstown on April 12th, and she finished 4.75 lengths ahead of Ice Dancer when second to Sugar Island in a Group 3 race at the Curragh in October (a race referred to above).
 She is by Frankel out of a Night Of Thunder mare, Thundering Nights, that won the Group 1 Pretty Polly Stakes over 10f at the Curragh in 2021.
 She holds entries for the Epsom and Irish Oaks and is another runner that has a very interesting profile.